immcantation/shazam/docs/topics/makeRegion.md

-In case the `regionDefinition` argument is not one of the extended regions (`IMGT_VDJ_BY_REGIONS` or `IMGT_VDJ`) - then this function will return the `regionDefinition` as is.
+In case the `regionDefinition` argument is not one of the extended regions (`IMGT_VDJ_BY_REGIONS` or `IMGT_VDJ`) - then this function will return the input `regionDefinition` as is.